Originally published: February 19, 2015 | Last updated: January 29, 2026

 Do I need to return to the UK to create or sign my UK Will?

-No. ExpatLegalWills.com allows you to create your UK Will from any location.
-Once completed, download, print, and sign it in the presence of two witnesses.
+No. ExpatLegalWills.com enables people to create their UK Will from any place they choose.
+Once you finish the document you need to download it before printing and signing it with two witnesses present.
 Witnesses do not need to be UK residents or nationals.

 How many Brits live abroad and might need this service?

-An estimated 4.6 million to 13 million British nationals live overseas, with Australia being the top destination (1.4 million).
+British nationals live abroad in numbers between 4.6 million and 13 million while Australia serves as their main destination with 1.4 million residents.
 Many of these expats still own property or hold assets in the UK.